 Is there a good and bad of Bhastrika Pranayama?
-Bhastrika Pranayama literally means “bellows breath,” which consists of inhaling and exhaling fairly quick and with force, making a sound like air expelling from a bellows.
+We know Bhastrika Pranayama literally means “bellows breath,” which consists of inhaling and exhaling fairly quick and with force, making a sound like air expelling from a bellows.
 Performing Bhastrika Pranayama regularly can provide health benefits, but how is it done and are there any contraindications?
 “Bellows breathing” is performed in a relaxed sitting position, like Lotus Pose, Easy Pose or any comfortable crossed-leg position.
 Inhale fully, inflating the mid-section and chest, rather than the abdomen alone.
 When the lungs are completely fully, exhale forcefully.
 The air should make a hissing sound as it escapes.

 The breathing should be repeated five to ten times, as forcefully and quickly as possible; stop if you start to feel dizzy or faint.
 Some practitioners and teachers believe, when you have finished one “round” of breathing, take a deep inhalation and hold the breath in as long as possible.
 Exhale when needed and then take several normal breaths; begin another set when you feel comfortable.
 Five minutes a day is the generally recommended time period for Bhastrika Pranayama.
 However, if you want to go easy, breath retention is an option and the pace is entirely up to you.
 I personally like Bhastrika in the “slow lane.”
 Just because you see somebody else practicing a dynamic version of Bhastrika, doesn’t mean you have to do the same.